 Subscribe to join thousands of other ecommerce experts

-Most of them are NOT mandatory, but you need at least ten attributes for a working Shopping Feed.
+Most of them are NOT mandatory, but you need at least eleven attributes for a working Shopping Feed.
 Don’t misunderstand me: Usually, it’s better to use more than the mandatory attributes.
-But you need at LEAST 11.
+However, you need at LEAST 11.
 We wrapped these attributes into a SlideShare presentation to make things easier for you.

 All mandatory attributes